Gideon's Sword

 Gideon's Sword is a novel by Douglas Preston and Lincoln Child.
 It was released on February 22, 2011 by Grand Central Publishing.
 The book is the first installment in the Gideon Crew series.

-Plot summary

-The story introduces Gideon Crew, a scientist at Los Alamos National Laboratory who is also a former art thief and master-of-disguise.
-He learns from his mother that his mathematician father—who had developed a flawed encryption—had actually warned his boss about the flaws, only to be murdered.
-Gideon exacts revenge from his father's murderer.
-As a result of this, he is recruited to be a freelance operative by an ultra-private security and engineering firm working for the Department of Homeland Security.
-His mission: to trace and retrieve plans for a mysterious super-weapon being brought to the United States of America by a Chinese scientist before the Chinese can recover them.

 Film adaptation

 In May 2010, it was announced that a film based on the novel would be produced by Michael Bay and Paramount Pictures and written by Chap Taylor.